Quantum Computing for Heavy Quarkonium Spectroscopy: Summary

 \section{Summary}

 In summary, we have reported a first demonstration for the application of quantum computing to heavy quarkonium spectroscopy study.
 Based on a Cornell-potential model for the heavy quark and antiquark system, we've shown how this Hamiltonian problem can be formulated and solved with the VQE approach on the IBM cloud quantum computing platform.
 Errors due to a global depolarizing noise channel on a real quantum computer have been mitigated with a zero-noise extrapolation method, resulting in good agreement with the expected value for the ground state.
-We've also extended the VQE method to the calculation of excited states and demonstrated its success on a noiseless quantum simulator by orthogonalization with respect to the ground state.
+We've also generalized the VQE method for solving excited states by orthogonalization with respect to the ground state and analyzed the error in such estimates of excited states.
+This new method has been successfully demonstrated for the quarkonium system on a noiseless quantum simulator and shall be generally applicable for solving similar excited state problems in many other physical systems.
 With the current explorative study showing the potential of quantum computing for quark dynamics in hadron spectroscopy, it is tempting to fully exploit the possibility of solving more challenging problems in this area (such as exotic states) on a quantum computer, which will be our future work to be reported elsewhere.